 The first MMM Sisters arrived in Malawi in 1962.
-For several decades they developed St. John's Hospital in the town of Mzuzu, with its well-known nurse training programme.
+They developed St. John's Hospital in the town of Mzuzu and a well-known nurse training programme.
+We handed over the hospital in 2000 and the school eventually became Saint John’s College of Nursing and Midwifery.

 MMMs in Malawi are involved in: